Water slows down aging and prolongs life… This is the recommended amount

 About half of people worldwide don’t meet recommendations for total daily water intake, according to several studies cited by the researchers of the new study.

-“On a global level, this could be a problem,” Dmitrieva said in a press release [النتائج] Significant impact, as low water content in the body is the most common factor that leads to excess sodium in the blood, which is why the findings suggest that staying well hydrated can slow the aging process and prevent or delay chronic disease.”
+“On a global level, this might be a problem,” Dmitrieva said in a press release [النتائج] Significant impact, as low water content in the body is the most common factor that leads to excess sodium in the blood, which is why the findings suggest that staying well hydrated can slow the aging process and prevent or delay chronic disease.”

 Sodium levels in the blood are affected by fluid intake of water and other liquids and fruits and vegetables with a high water content.